 Examples of Localized Knowledge Structures

+For example, an English and Spanish Card might be titled: "Tips to maintain knowledge in several languages / Mantener los conocimientos en varios idiomas".
 Add the English version of the content at the top of the Card.
 Add translations of the same content in a different language below, for reference.

 English-language Card content, and any additional translations of that content, can be found in one place.